 (i) Wainwright’s original Pennine Way Companion (a classic descriptive guide with hand-drawn maps);

 (ii) the Pennine Way National Trail Guide by Damian Hall (a modern guide with 1:25,000 maps of the whole route – a fine series I’ve used on other long-distance footpaths);

 (iii) six 1:25,000 paper Ordnance Survey (OS) maps covering the route;

 (iv) a Garmin GPS system with the Pennine Way downloaded onto it; and, finally,

-(v) the Ordnance Survey maps app on my iPhone.
+(v) the Ordnance Survey maps app (“OS maps app”) on my iPhone.

-All of this roughly doubled the weight of my rucksack.
+All of this roughly quadrupled the weight of my rucksack – I exaggerate only slightly.

 On the first day, climbing the notoriously hard-to-navigate Cross Fell from Dufton, towards a forbidding cap of dark cloud lowering over the mountain, I set off with two OS maps folded into a waterproof map-holder round my neck; a charged-up Garmin; the National Trail Guide in what I thought was a waterproof pocket; and the OS maps app open on my phone, protected in a waterproof pouch, also around my neck.